Ivo-Evans/lessons/uncovered-things.md

 		- keywords
 			- let is an example of a keyword
 	- challenge
-		- research the keyword if
 		- research the keyword for (hint: google JavaScript for-loop)
-		- write a function which takes a number n and tells me whether that number is a prime number.
-If the number you give it when you call it is is a prime number, the function should print 'prime' to the console.
-If it isn't, it should print 'not prime'.
+		- write a function that takes an argument, and finds the factorial of it.

 - Theoretical v.s. practical considerations in the construction of functions: side effects v.s. return values
 	- well done on making your program